ErikPlachta/api-gateway-express-mongodb/README.md

 ## Contact [Erik Plachta](https://github.com/ErikPlachta)

-If you want to get in touch talk dev, collaborate, help improve my work, feel free to reaech out to me on [Twitter](https://www.twitter.com/erikplachta/) or [LinkedIn](https://www.linkedin.com/in/erikplachta/).
+If you want to get in touch talk dev, collaborate, help improve my work, feel free to reach out to me on [Twitter](https://www.twitter.com/erikplachta/) or [LinkedIn](https://www.linkedin.com/in/erikplachta/).

 ## Getting Setup